 A trip to Thailand is pretty much a total dream.
 How could you not love the happy people, tropical beaches, unreal smoothies and pad Thai, oh and these 10 sites.
 I do have some bad news though … even if you go visit for a couple of weeks, you’ll be busy trying to fit it all in.

 Pst — you can actually live in Thailand and get the chance to see way more than you would on a short visit!
-International Language Programs (ILP for short) is a non-profit program that sends volunteers to Thailand to teach English for a whole semester, complete with vacation time to see these 10 places — come start an application!
+International Language Programs (ILP for short) is a non-profit program that sends volunteers to Thailand to teach English for a whole semester, complete with vacation time to see these 10 places — get all the details about what volunteering in Thailand is like right here.

 We’ve talked to alumni about their favorite Thai places, which was a pretty tough choice because we love pretty much everything about this country, but here’s what we came up with: